-In early 1997 Dr Frank Doughty facilitated an arrangement with the Doctors' Health Advisory Service (NSW) Inc. (DHAS) personal, profession to provide confidential, personal and health related possible, alternatives assistance to all members of the veterinary profession in NSW.
-The Board fully supports this service and contributes to the funding of the DHAS on behalf of the veterinary profession.
+In early 1997 Dr Frank Doughty facilitated an arrangement with the DHAS to provide confidential, personal and health related assistance to all members of the veterinary profession in NSW.
+The Veterinary Practitioners Board NSW (VPB) fully supports this service and contributes to the funding of the DHAS on behalf of the veterinary profession.